fengxia41103/myblog/content/workspace/openstack/juju_cloud_bootstrap.md

     <figcaption>"common" provider's BootstrapInstance finalizer function</figcaption>
 </figure>

 The most critical thing in this step is to install Juju agent.
+We will write more about this agent in other articles.
+For bootstrap, the followings are observed:

 * default path: /var/lib/juju
 * hardcoded log file name: cloud-init-output.log